Michigan Hearing Screening Requirements for Newborns and School-Aged Children

 Type of Testing

 All Stage I hearing screening is conducted individually with a pure tone audiometer at the frequencies of 1000, 2000, and 4000 Hertz at the intensities of 20, 20, and 25 decibels, respectively in each ear.

 Hearing screening records indicate that a standard air conduction threshold audiogram reading of 250, 500, 1000, 2000, 4000, and 8000 Hertz and unmasked bone conduction thresholds at 250, 500, 1000, 2000, and 4000 Hertz is conducted during Stage II for any child responding inappropriately to any stimulation in either ear during the Intermediate Sweep.

 Equipment standards are not addressed by laws/regulations.

 Follow-up Protocols & Documentation

-A local health department shall report to the Michigan Department of Community Health the status of hearing screening within its jurisdiction.
-The report shall be made on a form provided by MDCH.
+The local health department shall report to the department the status of hearing screening within its jurisdiction.
+The report shall be made on a form provided by the department.

 For further information on hearing screening requirements, visit these websites: